 + Up to $12,000 for domestic language study (optional)

-Watch the video of our 2021 Boren Awards Info Session with Kyle Cox, co-hosted by the Duke Office of University Scholars and Fellows.
+Watch the video from our 2021 Boren Awards Info Session with Kyle Cox, co-hosted by the Duke Office of University Scholars and Fellows.

 Introduction to the Boren Awards (6 min)